For the second year in a row, Navy Pier will not put on a fireworks display for the Fourth of July.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.

-Given the uncertainty surrounding Illinois' and Chicago's reopening plans - both entered a full reopening in Phase 5 earlier this month - Navy Pier couldn't begin to prepare for a fireworks show in time for the Fourth of July.
+Given the uncertainty surrounding Illinois' and Chicago's reopening plans - both entered a full reopening in Phase 5 earlier this month - Navy Pier representatives said staff couldn't begin to prepare for a fireworks show in time for the Fourth of July.

 “As a result, we have made the difficult decision to forgo our Fourth of July fireworks tradition once again," Gardner continued.
 "However, we look forward to welcoming guests throughout the weekend for family-friendly festivities and other treasured Pier-wide experiences in dining, boating, shopping, free entertainment and more.”